Focused ultrasound surgery

-Focused ultrasound surgery — also called magnetic resonance-guided focused ultrasound surgery or focused ultrasound ablation — happens while you're inside an MRI scanner equipped with a high-energy ultrasound transducer.
+Also called magnetic resonance-guided focused ultrasound surgery or focused ultrasound ablation, this treatment happens while you're inside an MRI scanner equipped with a high-energy ultrasound transducer.

-Not widely available, focused ultrasound surgery typically is done at specialized clinics.
+Focused ultrasound surgery isn't widely available, but is done at specialized clinics.

 Why it's done